This fashion label focuses on U.S. manufacturing for its new line

 Shane Gabier and Christopher Peters, the couple behind the fashion label Creatures of the Wind, see their partnership as one of contrasts and balance.
 While Gabier loves bright colors, patterns, and everything retro, Peters likes to stick to dark monochromatic futuristic design.
 But together, they make magic, with looks that seamlessly blend together their diverse influences.

 But they were both obsessed with STATE Optical when they heard about the brand.
-This eyewear company is working hard to bring manufacturing back to the U.S. and has built a brand-new facility outside Chicago where each pair of glasses takes 75 hours to craft by hand by a team of 50 artisans.
+This eyewear company is working hard to bring manufacturing back to the U.S. and has built a brand-new facility outside Chicago where each pair of glasses takes 75 steps to craft by hand by a team of 50 artisans.

 “We want our clothes to reflect the love, craftsmanship, and attention we pour into every single detail,” Gabier says.
 “We think so carefully about each material, using recycled materials when we can.
 We immediately felt kinship when we discovered STATE.”